juju/juju-gui-charm/README.txt

 configuring the rest of Juju with the GUI.
 You should see something similar.

 Again, until we switch to releases, the charm is fragile.
-As I write this, when run withing the charm, the GUI appears to not be connecting properly to Juju.
+As I write this, when run within the charm, the GUI appears to not be connecting properly to Juju.
 Until the charm works with QA'd releases rather than branches (soon!), be prepared for unpleasant surprises like this.